modalpdx/MC-USB/README.md

 The design of this board originated with the AVR/V-USB schematics found in Code and Life's AVR ATTINY USB Tutorial (linked below).
 I combined their schematics for ATTINY-2313 and ATTINY-85 circuits and added an ISP header.

-Note: the ISP header does not utilize VCC or GND.
+*Note: the ISP header does not utilize VCC or GND.
 All power to this board comes from the USB connection.
-Please keep this in mind if you decide to program the MCU on this board.
+Please keep this in mind if you decide to program the MCU on this board.*

-The ISP header doubles as a pinout for the ATTINY085 chip.
+The ISP header doubles as a pinout for the ATTINY-85 chip.
 The "useful" pins are labeled along with their ISP usages (MISO, MOSI, etc).

-There is a spot for a 12MHz external crystal.
-I would suggest adding a 3-pin female header here instead of soldering a crystal to the board, reason being the ATTINY-85's internal 16.5MHz oscillator can be utilized in place of a crystal, and that frees up the crystal pins (PB3 and PB4) for other uses.
+There is a spot on the board for a 12MHz external crystal.
+I would suggest adding a 3-pin female header here instead, reason being the ATTINY-85's internal 16.5MHz oscillator can be utilized in place of a crystal, and that frees up the crystal pins (PB3 and PB4) for other uses.
 A crystal will fit in a 3-pin female header just fine if one is used, otherwise the header will give you much easier access to the freed pins.
 It's your call.

 ##Parts